d3x0r/sack.vfs/README_Volume.md

-    readAsString( filename ) - read a local system file as a string; used to quick-read for require( "*.[jsox/json6]") mapFile( filename ) - return an ArrayBuffer that is the memory mapped file on the disk. cwd - getter that results with current working directory (may later be isolate-local).
+    readAsString( filename ) - read a local system file as a string; used to quick-read for require( "*.[jsox/json6]") mapFile( filename ) - return an ArrayBuffer that is the memory mapped file on the disk. cwd - getter that results with current working directory (may later be isolate-local). chdir - set the application's current working path mkdir(path) - recursively creates the desired path; parts are can be separated with `\` or `/`.
     Thread : {
         post( uniqueId, Volume ) - post a volume to a thread by a unique identifier. accept( uniqueId, cb(volume) ) - registers a callback which is called with a volume thrown from some other thread.